Houghton Library Fellowships

 Responsibilities

-• Fellows receive a $4,500 stipend and are expected to be in residence at Houghton for at least four weeks within their fellowship year (July through June), though these do not have to be consecutive weeks.
+• Fellows in the 2024–2025 cohort will receive a $4,500 stipend and are expected to be in residence at Houghton for four weeks within their fellowship year (July through June), though these do not have to be consecutive weeks.

-• Fellows are also required to produce a written summary of their experience working with the collections.
+• Fellows are required to produce a written summary of their experience working with the collections.

 For an insight into the Visiting Fellowship experience at Houghton, visit our blog.